edward179/Sales-Report2019/README.md

 2. **Clean and Preprocess Data**
 > Clean data: to remove unnecessary rows/columns, fill-in or remove missing values
 > Data enrichment:
->   a. to merge and append data to add more attributes or objects
+> 1. to merge and append data to add more attributes or objects
->   b. to calculate new columns based on existing attributes
+> 2. to calculate new columns based on existing attributes

 3. **Report and Conduct Analysis**
 > To report and visualize what happened with the business through the data